ahmedlasisi/csv-data-ingest/README.md

 - Handle differences in data structure across different formats.
 - Imports policies, clients, and financials into the system.

-**1️⃣ Available CSV Files for Testing**
+**1️⃣ Default CSV Files for Testing**

 By default, two test CSV files are preloaded in the system and located at:

-📂 Path:

-/var/data/broker1.csv
+- /var/data/broker1.csv

-/var/data/broker2.csv
+- /var/data/broker2.csv

-📌 Usage: These files contain sample policy data for Broker One and Broker Two.
-You can modify these files or replace with new ones with fresh data following the same format.
+📌 Usage: Modify or replace these files with new data, maintaining the same format.
 This will not affect already ingested data

 **2️⃣ How to Add a New Broker & Import Policies**

-To import policies for a new broker, follow these steps:

-🔹 Step 1: Add a New Broker and configuration detail via API or UI
+- Step 1: Add a New Broker and configuration detail via API or UI

-🔹 Step 2: Prepare a CSV file with the policies for the new broker
+- Step 2: Prepare a CSV file with the policies for the new broker

-🔹 Step 3: Place files with data to be ingested with same registed file name for each broker.
+- Step 3: Place files with data to be ingested with same registed file name for each broker.
 This can be improved in future to handle and keep old data for broker

-🔹 Step 4: Run the import policy command in the CLI
+- Step 4: Run the import policy command in the CLI

-🔹 Step 5: Check imported date in the Backend Admin Dashbord or throught the API end point
+- Step 5: Verify data in the Backend Admin Dashboard or API

-All this steps can be scaled up, enhanced and fully automated for better data handling in future

 **📜 API Endpoints**

 To make API testing easier:

-A Postman API Documentation and collection is provided.
+For API testing, use the provided Postman API Collection.
 The API documentation and Collection is published at (https://documenter.getpostman.com/view/11654343/2sAYXCiyAr)

-The API collection includes:

-- User Authentication (JWT)
-- Broker & Configuration Management
-- Policy Data Retrieval & Aggregation Reports
-- Policy Import via File Upload

-Endpoints include
+Common Endpoints:

 - POST /api/login Authenticate & Get JWT Token
 - GET /api/brokers/config List all broker configurations